 However, there are issues with our current understanding of video game impacts on social functioning and wellbeing.
 Recent studies were conducted during the coronavirus pandemic when engagement with video games was the highest and beyond pre-pandemic levels.
 There are no investigations into the different behaviours in the online and offline spheres.
 Finally, no investigations considered the differential impacts on autistic and neurotypical players.
 In line with the following gaps, we formed research questions that we want to tackle:

-RQ1: What impact does long-term video gameplay have on wellbeing?
+RQ2: What impact does long-term video gameplay have on multidimensional wellbeing?

 To answer the above research questions, we devised a four-stage plan for the PhD thesis:

-Stage 2: Construction and validation of a global wellbeing questionnaire
+Stage 1: Construction and validation of a player multidimensional wellbeing scale (PMDWell)

 Stage 4: In-vivo behavioural experiments: mixed reality social interaction